technical information:

-Since 2006-12-05 I am using a Zeiss Axiolab drb KT with Bino-tube and the following objectives:
+Since 2006-12-05 I am using a Zeiss Axiolab drb KT microscope with a binocular-tubus.
+I am using the following objectives:

 2,5x/0,06 A-Plan